sonic-net/SONiC/doc/stormond/stormond-hld.md

 Instantiates an object of the corresponding storage device class.
 Adds the instantiated class object as a value to the corresponding key in the dictionary object.

 NOTE: SsdUtil is supported currently.
-Future support for EmmcUtil, eUSBUtil and NVMeUtil
+Future support for EmmcUtil, USBUtil and NVMeUtil

 """